ashismo/ashismo.github.com/_posts/repository/2015-06-19-Release-Management-In-SVN.md

 * **Branch tags:** Places on the branch that mark beta versions, release candidates and the final version(s).
 Branch tags look like software version numbers of the form ''major''.''minor''.''change'' ''[modifier]'' where ''modifier'' is ''b'' for beta or ''rc'' for a release candidate.

 <img src="https://cloud.githubusercontent.com/assets/11231867/8252824/121c8598-16a7-11e5-97e9-f923203c8fcb.png"/>

+## Recomended Approaches

+The trunk will have the stable code.
+Once you branch out from trunk, continue your development in branch.
+Once done, merge back to the trunk.
+Then, if possible kill/destroy the branch as your code is available in trunk.
+Below are the steps to merge your code from branch to trunk.

+ * Checkout trunk code.
+Right click on the trunk parent folder that you have checked out.->TortoiseSVN->merge->Select merge a range of rivision (radio button) -> Next
+ * Select the branch that you want to merge with trunk (select the other options most suitable for you) -> Merge
+ * Commit code into trunk.